osiloke/Flumotion-Transcoder/doc/rst/configuration/admin-config.rst

 -------------------------------

-This sub-section of admin api configuration, is used to configurate the bouncer used to authenticate the API connections.
+This sub-section of admin api configuration, is used to configure the bouncer used to authenticate the API connections.

 Property *type*
 ...............